 Example: Play Free Sudoku

-The websites are devoted to showing examples of an artists’ past work or offer potential clients the quality of the work your organisation can provide.
+The websites are devoted to showing examples of an artists’ past work or offering potential clients the quality of the work your organisation can provide.
 It is most familiar with creative professionals or freelancers where they demonstrate their skills.
 Moss51 Art & Design uses this category to indicate the ceramic and painting work their owner produces.
 These displays are used to promote the work of the artist using up to date technology with the best design tools to allow the designer to create professional-looking sites.

 These websites are simplified forms of business websites and work as an introduction to the organisations’ work or services.
 Many small businesses use these websites for advertising services, displaying contact information with a good homepage with contacts, about page and photos.
 It covers the need to have a presence online but does not offer what a full website would; it works more like an online business card.